Closing Product Lifecylce with Innovative Technology

 In biomass pyrolysis, the cell wall components cellulose, hemicellulose and lignin are broken down by cleavage reactions.
 They react differently depending on the temperature level and duration of the reaction and thus determine the yield of solid, liquid and gaseous products.

-With pyrolysis it is possible to process various types of waste from plants, animals or industry to produce energy-rich products, that can be further used.
+The use of raw and residual materials is an important component towards a bio-based economy that protects the environment, climate and resources.
+With pyrolysis it is possible to process various types of feedstock to produce energy-rich products, that can be further used.
+These Products are:

-The solid pyrolysis products depend on the input material.
-During sewage sludge pyrolysis for example, a fine black coke with a particle size of up to 1 mm resuluts as solid product, whereas biochar can be obtained from the pyrolysis of plant input materials.
+The solid pyrolysis products depend on the input material and the pyrolysis process.
 This fine coke and char is excellent for briquetting, energy use, as sorbents, as well as for usage in agriculture

 - Pyrolysis Oil: